Nawa1-hub/My-First-Readme/README.md

-# My-First-Readme
+# DETECTOR
-It's a lie detector
+A lie detector